 Master of Marriage and Family Therapy Online LMFT Degree Our Online MFT Degree vs. Other MFT Programs Online

-The coursework provided meets the academic requirements for licensure as a Licensed Marriage and Family Therapist (LMFT) in the state of Texas.
-Students complete a three-semester practicum, consisting of a minimum of 700 clock hours, in a University-approved counseling setting under the supervision of a licensed marriage and family therapist supervisor, as part of the MFT degree plan.
-Before becoming a LMFT, the graduate must pass the MFT Jurisprudence Exam and complete a minimum of two years of supervised work experience (3,000 hours) in marriage and family therapy services.
+The LMFT degree coursework provided meets the academic requirements for licensure as a Licensed Marriage and Family Therapist in the state of Texas.
+Students complete a three-semester practicum, consisting of a minimum of 700 clock hours, in a University-approved counseling setting under the supervision of a licensed marriage and family therapist supervisor, as part of the MFT degree online.
+Our online MFT program provides one of the shortest counseling degrees compared to other MFT programs online.

-Requirements for the MA MFT Degree
+Requirements for the Online MFT Degree

-This MFT degree program is 60 hours of graduate coursework.
+This MFT degree online program is 60 hours of graduate coursework.
 Students must maintain a minimum GPA of 3.0, complete all courses with a grade of “C” or higher, and satisfactorily complete a comprehensive examination.

 This program includes one 16-week intensive, requiring each student to be on campus for one week during the intensive course.